-Tour guide will meet you at airport and transfer you to hotel.
+The tour guide will meet you at the airport and transfer you to your hotel.
 Enjoy the rest of the day.

-A free day at leisure and explore the city on your own.
+A free day at leisure to explore the city on your own.

-Airport drop off, home your sweet home via transfer gateway.
+Airport drop off, head home via transfer gateway.

 Submit your review